 Chase Ultimate Rewards: Chase points are some of the best transferable currency to get you to Hawaii.
 Chase Ultimate Rewards points can be transferred to multiple airlines for a flight to Hawaii.
 Here are some of the best offers to accumulate Ultimate Rewards quickly.

-That’s more than enough points for premium award flights to Hawaii.
 The Chase Sapphire Preferred is also offering 60,000 bonus points after spending $4,000 in the first 3 months of opening.